hibernatexj/presto/presto-docs/src/main/sphinx/installation/installation-yarn-automated.rst

 3. Copy the Presto app package ``presto-yarn-package-<version>-<presto-version>.zip`` to ``/var/lib/ambari-server/resources/apps/`` directory on your Ambari server node.

-Restart ambari-server.
+4. Restart ambari-server.

-4. Now Log In to Apache Ambari, ``http://ambariserver_ip:8080``
+5. Log on to Apache Ambari, ``http://ambariserver_ip:8080``
     #username-admin password-admin

-5. Name your cluster, provide the configuration of the cluster and follow the steps on the WebUI.
+6. Name your cluster, provide the configuration of the cluster, and follow the steps on the WebUI.

-6. Customize/configure the services and install them.
+7. Customize/configure the services and install them.
 A minimum of HDFS, YARN, Zookeeper is required for Slider to work.
-You must also also select Slider to be installed.
+You must also select Slider to be installed.

-7. For the Slider client installed, you need to update its configuration if you are not using the default installation paths for Hadoop and Zookeeper.
+8. For the Slider client installed, you need to update its configuration if you are not using the default installation paths for Hadoop and Zookeeper.
     Thus ``slider-env.sh`` should point to your JAVA\_HOME and HADOOP\_CONF\_DIR